bioinformaticsdotca/HT-Biology_2017/HtSeq/module6_lab.md

 ## Introduction

-In this lab we will perform de novo genome assembly of a bacterial genome and a segment of the human genome.
-We will walk through a genome assembly starting with data quality control, through to building contigs and analysis of the results.
+In this lab we will perform de novo genome assembly of a bacterial genome.
+You will be guided through the genome assembly starting with data quality control, through to building contigs and analysis of the results.
 At the end of the lab you will know:

 1) How to perform basic quality checks on the input data
 2) How to run a short read assembler on Illumina data
 3) How to run a long read assembler on Pacific Biosciences or Oxford Nanopore data
-4) How to compare the results of multiple assemblies
+4) How to improve the accuracy of a long read assembly using short reads
+5) How to assess the quality of an assembly

 ## Data Sets

-In this lab we will use two data sets to demonstrate genome assembly.
-The first data set consists of sequencing reads for the bacteria Escherichia coli.
-E. coli is a great data set for getting starting on genome assembly as it is a small genome (4.6 Mbp) with relatively few repeats, and a very high quality reference.
+In this lab we will use a bacterial data set to demonstrate genome assembly.
+This data set consists of sequencing reads for Escherichia coli.
+E. coli is a great data set for getting started on genome assembly as it is a small genome (4.6 Mbp) with relatively few repeats, and has a high quality reference.
 We have provided Illumina, PacBio and Oxford Nanopore reads for this genome.
-The second data set is a 5Mbp segment of the human genome.
-The human genome is much more repetitive than the E. coli genome, and is heterozygous, which makes assembly much more challenging.
-We've selected a 5Mbp segment of chromosome 20 for this exercise.
-Just like for E. coli we've provided Illumina, PacBio and Oxford Nanopore reads.
-Note that we're using a segment of the genome as trying to assemble the entire 3Gbp genome would take too long for this tutorial.
-When performing a real assembly you should expect the assembly to take much longer and require more memory.

 ## Data Preparation